OriginTrail/ot-node/tools/windows-wsl-local-node-config/README.md

 .dh2_origintrail_noderc
 .dh3_origintrail_noderc
 ```
-**Note:** It's not required to run the bootstrap node if you are already running a local DC node in development.
+**Note:** It's not required to run the bootstrap node if you are already running a local DC node in development, and are using the DC network private key for config creation.
+See step 1.

 ### Specifying the number of nodes